zammad/zammad-user-documentation/extras/caller-log.rst

 View and manage call logs from the **phone** panel.

+This feature is **optional**; if you don't see it in the main menu, that means your administrator hasn't enabled it yet.
+Administrators can learn more on our :admin-docs:`admin documentation </system/integrations.html#integrations-for-phone-systems>`.

 .. figure:: /images/extras/caller-log/call-entries.png
    :alt: Sample view of Caller Log
    :align: center

    Enable the **Phone** panel to receive notifications for incoming calls.

-.. note:: **🤔 Huh?
-I don’t see “Phone” in the menu...**

-   This feature is **optional**;
-   if you don’t see it in the main menu, that means your administrator hasn’t enabled it yet.
-   Administrators can learn more on our :admin-docs:`admin documentation </system/integrations.html#integrations-for-phone-systems>`.

 .. hint::
    🏢 The caller log shows all incoming and outgoing calls